Emerging Frontiers in AI for the Life Sciences

 AI-designed therapeutics through regulatory approval

 AI-discovered, AI-optimised, and AI-designed candidates are in clinical trials in 2026.
 Several pharmaceutical companies report AI involvement at multiple steps of the discovery pipeline.
+A first analysis of AI-discovered drugs in clinical trials found early clinical-stage activity but also cautioned that the evidence base is young and subject to selection effects (Jayatunga et al., 2024).
 None has yet completed a Phase 3 pivotal trial and received FDA approval primarily on the strength of an AI-generated molecule.

 The bottleneck is not AI capability.
 The bottleneck is the same translational gap that limits all of drug discovery: efficacy in the right patient population, safety at therapeutic doses, manufacturability at scale, and a commercial model that works.
 AI improves the early stages (hit discovery, lead optimisation, structure prediction); the later stages (clinical efficacy, manufacturing, regulatory) are governed by biology and economics that no model accelerates by much.
 The Translational Evidence and Failure Modes chapter treats the gap in detail.